 The arteriviruses consist of five genera of mammalian pathogens.
-The roniviruses, which infect shrimp, invertebrate hosts Coronaviridae consists two subfamily : Coronavirinae and Torovirinae

-Torovirinae contains the Toroviruses, which are pathogens of cattle, horses, swine and fish.
+The roniviruses, which infect shrimp, invertebrate hosts Coronaviridae consists two subfamily : Coronavirinae and Torovirinae Torovirinae contains the Toroviruses, which are pathogens of cattle, horses, swine and fish.

-Coronaviruses contains four genera: alpha-, beta-, gamma- delta It is based on phylogenetic clustering in seven key domains of the replicase-transcriptase polyprotein.
+Coronaviruses contains four genera: alpha-, beta-, gamma- delta It is based on phylogenetic clustering and pair-wise evolutionary distances in seven key domains of the replicase-transcriptase polyprotein.
 Within a genus, viruses are classified if they share more than 90% amino acid sequence identity in the conserved replicase domains.